Have you ever been right in the middle of folding a two day old pile of laundry when your toddler comes up and destroys the small dent you made in it?

 The other day I was in the car listening to the radio and every song that came on one of the local top hits stations I had never heard before.
 It was in that moment that I realized my youth was behind me and I was the only grown up in the room.
 It’s funny how things hit you at random times.

-So in the midst of trying to get dinner on the table, trying to lose the impossible last 10 pounds of pregnancy, and trying to be the best mom, we have to figure out how to be happy.
+So in the midst of trying to get dinner on the table, losing the impossible last 10 pounds of pregnancy, and trying to be the best mom to our children, we have to figure out how to be happy.

 We have to look beyond the horizon of the day and realize that our life matters.
 Our happiness matters.